Hanoch Milwidsky: Biography

-Milwidsky worked as a legal advisor to the Bnei Baruch organisation.
+Milwidsky was born in 1973 in Jerusalem.
+He earned an LLB at Reichman University and an MA in Jewish history at the University of Haifa.
+He worked as a legal advisor to the Bnei Baruch organisation.

+In 2013 he was elected to Petah Tikva city council, going on to serve as deputy mayor.
 Previously a member of Yesh Atid, prior to the 2022 Knesset elections Milwidsky was placed twenty-sixth on the Likud list.
 He was elected to the Knesset as the party won 32 seats.